mrbkiter/kudos/README.md

 ## Syntax

-There are 3 supported commands:
+There are 3 kinds of commands: kudos, kudos-report, kudos-settings

+### kudos command

 ``/kudos Thanks @mrbkiter, @abc for great support``